CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

    <kbd> ![](media/image0.png) </kbd>

-2. In your browser, navigate to https://admin.cloudlabs.ai/
+2. In your incognito window, navigate to https://admin.cloudlabs.ai/

 3. Click on the **LOG IN** button, given in the top right corner.